 - Side sleepers have their medium firmness to reduce pressure on the body and maintain the spine’s natural shape.

 - Back sleepers, on the other hand, should use a medium to the medium-firm mattress.
 This prevents their hips from bowing into the bed and causing back pains.

-- Stomach sleepers are said to reap the most benefit from memory foam mattresses.
+- Stomach sleepers are said to reap the most benefit from memory foam mattresses, among a few others,.
 Their sleeping position overextends their back, so a medium-firm to firm mattress is will help maintain their spinal alignment.

 Things to Note With Memory Foam Mattresses

 The mattress absorbs shock upon impact and eliminates motion transfer.
 You can, thus, toss and turn, get up and out of bed, and your partner won’t even notice.
 That’s what makes these mattresses the best option for anyone with a restless sleeping partner.

 Manufacturers have developed mattresses that wick head away by using gel, graphite, or copper together with the memory foam.
 Gel is the most affordable and readily available, which is perfect if you are on a budget.